Category Archives: British Royals

 Charles I’s coffin being brought to St.George’s Chapel in a snowstorm; Credit – http://www.explore-parliament.net/

 Following the reattachment of the head and the embalming of the body, Charles I’s remains were placed in a simple wooden coffin which was then placed in a leaden coffin.
 The coffin was taken to St. James’ Palace in London while Parliament decided where to inter Charles’ remains.
 No state funeral or public mourning would be allowed and Charles would not be permitted to be buried at Westminster Abbey.
-Instead, Charles would be buried at the more private St. George’s Chapel at Windsor Castle to avoid Charles’ burial site from becoming a place of pilgrimage.
+Instead, Charles would be buried at the more private St. George’s Chapel at Windsor Castle to avoid his burial site becoming a place of pilgrimage.
 A week after the execution Charles’ coffin was transported to Windsor Castle in Windsor, England.

 On February 9, 1649, in a snowstorm, the body of Charles I was taken from Windsor Castle to St. George’s Chapel.
 The coffin was carried by James Stewart, 1st Duke of Richmond (Charles’s 3rd cousin), William Seymour, 2nd Duke of Somerset (grandson of Edward Seymour, 1st Earl of Hertford and Lady Katherine Grey, sister of Lady Jane Grey), Thomas Wriothesley, 4th Earl of Southampton and Montagu Bertie, 2nd Earl of Lindsey.
 However, Bishop Juxon was barred by a Parliamentary officer from entering St. George’s Chapel as seen in the picture above.
 Charles I’s coffin was lowered into the vault in the choir aisle where King Henry VIII and his third wife Jane Seymour were buried.